krzysztofkolcz/java/barteczko/oca.md

 They can be thrown by the programmer or by the JVM.
 Common runtime exceptions include the following:
--ArithmeticException Thrown by the JVM when code attempts to divide by zero -ArrayIndexOutOfBoundsException Thrown by the JVM when code uses an illegal -index to access an array
+- ArithmeticException Thrown by the JVM when code attempts to divide by zero
+- ArrayIndexOutOfBoundsException Thrown by the JVM when code uses an illegal
+- index to access an array
--ClassCastException Thrown by the JVM when an attempt is made to cast an exception to a subclass of which it is not an instance
+- ClassCastException Thrown by the JVM when an attempt is made to cast an exception to a subclass of which it is not an instance
--IllegalArgumentException Thrown by the programmer to indicate that a method has been passed an illegal or inappropriate argument
+- IllegalArgumentException Thrown by the programmer to indicate that a method has been passed an illegal or inappropriate argument
--NullPointerException Thrown by the JVM when there is a null reference where an object is required -NumberFormatException Thrown by the programmer when an attempt is made to convert a string to a numeric type but the string doesn’t have an appropriate format
+- NullPointerException Thrown by the JVM when there is a null reference where an object is required
+- NumberFormatException Thrown by the programmer when an attempt is made to convert a string to a numeric type but the string doesn’t have an appropriate format

 wyjatki runtime rzucane przez jvm:
--ArithmeticException
--ArrayIndexOutOfBoundsException
--ClassCastException
--NullPointerException
+- ArithmeticException
+- ArrayIndexOutOfBoundsException
+- ClassCastException
+- NullPointerException

 pozostale - TODO - one rzucane tylko przez programiste?
 IllegalArgumentException